gpiemont/pyeutils/README.md

-This package has been developed mainly for didactical purposes, during and after a mutual cooperation between Biotechnologists and Software Developers in 2018, in part to show the potential of Python as a programming language and also to learn how the NCBI Services works.
+This package has been developed mainly for didactical purposes, during and after a mutual cooperation between Biotechnologists and Software Developers in 2018, in part to show the potential of Python as a programming language and also to learn how the NCBI Services work.
 The initial purpose was to speed-up and make, hopefully, a little bit clearer the interrogation process of NCBI's Entrez dbs, in a programmatic way.